VITAMIN D MS PREVENTION TRIAL - PrevANZ

-The need for the PrevANZ trial has arisen from a now significant body of evidence for the role that vitamin D deficiency plays in MS. However, to date there has not been a clinical trial conducted to provide the necessary evidence on the benefits that can be expected from vitamin D supplementation or the correct dose.
+The need for the vitamin D MS prevention trial has arisen from a now significant body of evidence for the role that vitamin D deficiency plays in MS. However, to date there has not been a clinical trial conducted to provide the necessary evidence on the benefits that can be expected from vitamin D supplementation or the correct dose.

 MS Research Australia and our colleagues in the MS research community see this trial as a high priority and an area in which the expertise in Australia and New Zealand can contribute significantly to the prevention and better treatment of MS globally.

-A steering committee of clinicians and researchers from Australia and New Zealand, with expertise in MS neurology, MS clinical trials, endocrinology and epidemiology has been assembled to oversee the trial.
-The trial will be coordinated and funded by MS Research Australia.
-This has been made possible by generous support from the state MS organisations, particularly, WA, QLD and Tasmania, as well as Foundation 5 Million+, the Trish MS Research Foundation, and the John T Reid Trust.
+A team of clinicians and researchers from Australia and New Zealand, with expertise in MS neurology, MS clinical trials, endocrinology and epidemiology has been assembled to oversee the trial.
+The trial is coordinated and funded by MS Research Australia.
+This has been made possible by generous support from the state MS organisations, particularly, WA, Queensland and Tasmania, as well as Foundation 5 Million+, the Trish MS Research Foundation, and the John T Reid Trust.

-A collaborative team of neurologists, lead by Associate Professor Helmut Butzkueven from the Department of Medicine, University of Melbourne, and Professor Bruce Taylor, Menzies Institute for Medical Research, will undertake this study across 20 sites in Australia and New Zealand.
+Together with the Steering Committee, chaired by Professor Bill Carroll from the Sir Charles Gairdner Hospital, Perth, a collaborative team of neurologists, led by Professor Helmut Butzkueven from the University of Melbourne, and Professor Bruce Taylor, Menzies Institute for Medical Research, Hobart, will undertake this study across 18 sites in Australia and New Zealand.

-PrevANZ commenced recruitment in June 2013.
-The trial will run for four years over 2013-2016.
-It is expected that results will be available in 2017.
-PrevANZ will test 3 dosage levels of daily oral vitamin D3 supplements (1000, 5000 & 10,000 International Units) against placebo (dummy tablets) in a total of 240 people.
+The vitamin D MS Prevention Trial commenced recruitment in June 2013.
+The trial aims to enrol 240 people with CIS.
+It is expected the trial will be complete in 2019.
+The trial will test 3 dosage levels of daily oral vitamin D3 supplements (1000, 5000 & 10,000 International Units) against placebo (dummy tablets) .